guybedford/require-css/README.md

 CSS parsing speeds are quick enough that a dynamic injection will in most cases be instantanous.
 Thus, there is no real disadvantage to the method used here.

 CSS content is downloaded as text with the text plugin, injected into a `<style>` tag, and the load callback is run immediately after injection.
-Typically this would be followed by a rendering stage, and this hasn't resulted in any content flashes in tests so far across devices.
+Typically this would be followed by a rendering stage, and this hasn't resulted in any content flashes whatsoever in tests so far across devices.

 Optimizer Configuration